-One of three brick-and-mortar shops from luxury e-tailer matchesfashion.com, this capacious boutique showcases a curated edit of menswear and womenswear from the site’s most popular labels including Gucci, Saint Laurent, Valentino, Vetements and Dolce & Gabbana.
+One of three bricks-and-mortar shops from luxury e-tailer matchesfashion.com, this capacious boutique showcases a curated edit of menswear and womenswear from the site’s most popular labels including Gucci, Saint Laurent, Valentino, Vetements and Dolce & Gabbana.
 The boutique is also home to the in-house fashion brand - Raey - designed by Rachael Proud, former creative director for Christopher Kane.

 Matches Fashion, 60-64 Ledbury Road, Notting Hill, W11 2AJ, matchesfashion.com